 One thing I love to craft with is ribbon.
 I love everything about ribbon.
-I came up with the idea to make ribbon flowers with buttons with some leftover ribbon I had from my St. Patrick’s Day Ribbon Wreath.
+I came up with the idea to make no sew ribbon flowers with buttons with some leftover ribbon I had from my St. Patrick’s Day Ribbon Wreath.
 The button aisle is not one of my regular aisles at the craft store, but now it is!
 I was so happy when I found shamrock buttons.

 This post contains affiliate links which means I may make a small comission of any sale that is made by clicking on any of the products with no cost to you.
 Your support is greatly appreciated.

 Hot Glue Gun/Glue Sticks

 The flowers can be made with any type of ribbon or buttons which is a project that I love to create because the possibilities are endless.
 All you need are matching ribbons and buttons!
 An advantage is the flowers can be used for a variety of decor from wreaths to hair bows/headbands to signs ornflowers in a centerpiece.
 Just use your creativity!

 The length of your ribbons will depend on the size of the flower that you want to make.
 For small flowers I cut the ribbon about 4 inches and for larger flowers I cut the ribbon about 5 inches.
 The number of petals (aka the ribbon) is up to you.
 For my smaller flowers I did about 6 petals and for the largest flower I used 12 petals.